Columbus Division of Police: Budget and Retirements

-Misconduct
+Allegations of Misconduct

-On 21 October 1999, the US Department of Justice filed a lawsuit against the city based on its findings that "CPD officers are engaged in a pattern or practice of using excessive force, making false arrests and lodging false charges, and conducting improper searches and seizures in violation of the Fourth and Fourteenth Amendments to the Constitution."
+On October 21, 1999, the US Department of Justice filed a lawsuit against the city based on its findings that "CPD officers are engaged in a pattern or practice of using excessive force, making false arrests and lodging false charges, and conducting improper searches and seizures in violation of the Fourth and Fourteenth Amendments to the Constitution."
 A year later, the DOJ also found that the department engaged in racial profiling.
-An effort to have the Division sign a Consent Decree failed, in part because the CPD union blocked it.
+An effort to have the Division sign a Consent Decree failed, in part because the FOP Lodge was permitted to join the lawsuit as an involved party.
 In 2002, a federal judge dismissed the lawsuit after the city made changes on the use of force and the handling of complaints against officers.

-The Public Safety Director sometimes rehires police officers it has fired for misconduct.
-In 2016, Officer Eric Moore was fired for overtime fraud.
-He was later rehired.
+The Department of Public and its Director's report to the Mayor’s Office.
+Past Public Safety Director’s have been criticized for the rehiring of police officers previously fired for misconduct.
+In 2016, Officer Eric Moore was fired for overtime fraud but later rehired.
 In that same year Office Chad Knode was fired for profiting off the sale of city-owned property.
 An investigation was centered on the misappropriation of items transferred to the Division from the US Department of Defense.
 He was rehired but his partner in the episode, Officer Steven Dean, was eventually jailed on unrelated charges.
 In 2017, Officer Zachary Rosen was fired for kicking a handcuffed man in the head.
 He was rehired after an Arbitrator ruled his firing was not inline with past practice.

 In June 2018, officers of the Division's Vice Unit improperly arrested Adult Performer Stormy Daniels at a strip club.
 The prosecution was declined by the Columbus City Attorney Office.
-Stormy Daniels has claimed that she had a liaison with Donald Trump before he was elected U.S. president.
+Stormy Daniels has claimed that she had an affair with Donald Trump before he was elected U.S. president.
 Later in the year a supervisor who had been recommended for firing by the Chief of Police due to discrimination charges was reinstated by the Safety Director.